-Summer services are available to students when IEPs require extended school year services (ESY).
+Summer services are available to students when IEPs require extended school year services (ESY) which is determined through the IEP process.
 Each ESY program uses flexible services to address students' IEP goal(s) and objective(s).

 The Academic Intervention (AI) Program offers flexible services for rising first to fifth graders.
 Academic intervention is provided in the student's home school with access to the general education setting and nondisabled students.
-Academic, behavioral, social, and emotional needs are all addressed in the ESY Academic Intervention program.
+Academic, behavioral, social, and emotional needs can be addressed in the ESY Academic Intervention program.